Eating One Meal A Day: A Stupidly Easy Way To Lose Weight?

 Few people have yet to experience the glory that is eating one meal a day.

-It won’t give you make you lose all your muscle.
+- It won’t make you lose all your muscle.

-But it does allow you to feast like a fucking king every single night.
+But it does allow you to feast like a fucking king every single night while eating your favorite foods.

 If you’ve dreamed of eating 24 ounce steaks, with a mountain fries and ice cream, EVERY SINGLE night while still losing fat and building muscle then read on.